megatronhack/CS-Projects/FoodDash/README.md

 The [frontend](foodDash-web-frontend) is based on React and ANT design.

-The [backend](foodDash-backend) is implemented with Java Spring framework and Hibernate, with AWS MySQL database.
+The [backend](foodDash-backend) is implemented with Java Spring framework and Hibernate, with AWS MySQL database and Hibernate Session Factory security.

 # Frontend Features